 What is the time commitment?

 Each student will work 10 hours per week for about 26 weeks.
-This includes 6 workshops hosted by the course Supervisor to support the design process and the delivery of the project.
+This includes 6 workshops hosted by the course Supervisor to support the multidisciplinary problem-solving process and the delivery of the project.

 Can I form my own team?